Processing emails with JSON content

 Motivation#

-Some companies offer their customers a contact form through which they can request structured data in advance.
-Many organizations do not want to make their Allegra system directly accessible for security reasons and send the form data by email.
+Some companies offer their customers a contact form through which they collect structured data in advance.
+For security reasons, many organizations do not want to make their Allegra system directly accessible and send the form data by email.

-Allegra is able to extract structured data from an email if it is contained in a specific format.
+Allegra is able to extract structured data from an email when that data is contained in it in a specific format.

-The email compiled by the contact form should provide the data in the following JSON format:
+The email assembled by the contact form should provide the data in the following JSON format:

 {